richard-ui/User-Centric-Project/README.md

 Testing
-- The W3C Markup Validator was a feature used to validate all html elements on each page. the W3C CSS Validator Services were used to validate was used to validate every snippet of css in the style sheet these were both used to prevent mistakes and would run snytax errors if there was something wrong.
+- The W3C Markup Validator was a feature used to validate all html elements on each page.
+Whereas the W3C CSS Validator Services were used to validate every snippet of css in the style sheet.
+These were both used to prevent mistakes and would run snytax errors if there was something wrong.

 Results
 - W3C Markup Validator - [Results](https://github.com/richard-ui/project/blob/master/assets/wireframes/HomePage.pdf)